wireapp/wire-server/docs/developer/features.md

 - Customer support via the backoffice tool
 - Site administrators by changing a configuration file on the server

-Depending on the feature the configuration is defined for all users on the server (per-instance), per-team, or per-user.
+Depending on the feature the configuration can be defined

+1. for all users on the server (per-instance)
+2. per-team
+3. or per-user

+or a combination of all three levels, where configuration on a per-user level may override configuration defined for the the team, which may override configuration defined at the instance level.

-## Feature configurations API
+## Feature Configuration API

-The Feature configurations API uniformly exposes all features with their configuration per user:
+The Feature configurations API exposes the feature configuration that results from combining the settings (per-instance, per-team, per-user) for the user that queries the endpoint:

 `GET /feature-configs/:feature-name`